gophercoders/website/content/lessons/KS2/lower/repetition.md

 The remainder of the loop lines 37 and 38 now execute.
 Line 37 asks the you to try another guess.
-Line 38 is identical to line 29 and stores your new (new) guess in the answer variable.
+Line 38 is identical to line 29 and stores your new guess in the answer variable.

 If you had a guessed 89 the output would be